YosysHQ/picorv32/README.md

 #### TWO_STAGE_SHIFT (default = 1)

-By default shift operations are performed in two stages: first shift in units of 4 bits and then shift in units of 1 bit.
+By default shift operations are performed in two stages: first shifts in units of 4 bits and then shifts in units of 1 bit.
 This speeds up shift operations, but adds additional hardware.
 Set this parameter to 0 to disable the two-stage shift to further reduce the size of the core.